prayerslayer/radio/README.md

 * Working automatic boot of radio (start mopidy+pi2uno)
 * Mopidy-SoundCloud extension may cause client to timeout because synchronous loading of tracks.
 Check later if problem persists without npmcpp.
 * Fade volume in pi2uno at least a teeny bit — nicer to the ears
-* Switch SC playlists or radio stations with potentiometer
+* Switch sources and channels
 * White noise between channels
 * Arduino needs quite long to get out of WAIT status.
-This is because it can only read one char/loop from serial and 2 seconds/loop are used for blinking the status LED.
+This is because it can only read 1 char/loop from serial and 2 seconds/loop are used for blinking the status LED.
 Equals to 12 seconds (6 chars * 2 seconds/loop).

 ## Plan